 Texas Rangers starting pitcher Lance Lynn throws during the first inning of the team's baseball game against the Tampa Bay Rays on Tuesday, Sept.
 10, 2019, in Arlington, Texas.
 (AP Photo/Richard W. Rodriguez)

-Tampa Bay had two on with two outs in the 11th against Emmanuel Clase (2-3) when the rookie reliever bobbled a slow roller by Kean Wong and had his desperate throw bounce away from the first baseman.
-Second baseman Rougned Odor picked it up and made a high errant throw into left field with a runner diving back into second base, and Nate Lowe scored the tiebreaking run from third.
-Guillermo Heredia followed with an RBI single.
+After the errant throw by Clase (2-3), second baseman Rougned Odor picked the ball up and threw it high into left field as a runner was diving back into second base.
+Nate Lowe scored the tiebreaking run from third, and Guillermo Heredia followed with an RBI single.

 Joey Wendle led off the Rays eighth with a triple off just-entered reliever Rafael Montero, and Meadows followed with his 29th homer to tie the game at 3-3.

 Wendle's RBI single in the fifth was the only run Tampa Bay got in seven innings off Rangers starter Lance Lynn.

 The Rangers, coming off a four-game sweep at Baltimore, had runners at second and third in the ninth after a double steal before Isiah Kiner-Falefa's inning-ending fly out.

 ''We did nothing at the end of the game to win the game, and that's what's frustrating to me,'' Rangers manager Chris Woodward said. ''Just little things that we obviously didn't execute, at the plate, in the field.''

 Emilio Pagan (4-2) struck out two in a perfect 10th before Peter Fairbanks worked the 11th for his first career save.